anthonymobile/njbuswatcher_2020/README.md

     - stop-only additional panes (in grade box):
         - **average travel time to end of route from here** (by hour of day?)
         - **Average travel speed** - we can calculate this at every observed position with New Localizer.

-- **wwwAPI**
-    - debugging
-        - RouteReport
-            - get_bunchingreport
-        - StopReport
-            - trap error for no data new database / new day

 #### Index View
 - **index.html**
     - can you add a ranking somewhere of all the routes?  if you want to use this as an advocacy tool it may be useful to expose a ranking like that.